½Û×ÓÊÓÆµ

 The purpose of employer compliance checks

 The purpose of an employer compliance check is to satisfy HMRC that all earnings and benefits have been identified and reported correctly by an employer, and that associated payments of income tax and NIC have been made within the statutory time limits.
 The checks will also consider whether statutory payments and deductions are correct.
-In the case of large employers (those to which a Customer Compliance Manager has been assigned by HMRC), Know Your Customer visits may be made by HMRC.
+In the case of large employers (those to which a Customer Compliance Manager has been assigned by HMRC), periodic checks or visits may be made by HMRC.
 These are outside the scope of this guidance note.

 Selection of employers for checks